Government shutdown breaks record, with no end in sight

 The head of the U.S. Secret Service, which is responsible for protecting Trump, has warned employees that financial stress can lead to depression and anxiety.
 "Keep an eye out for warning signs of trouble," Director R.D.
 "Tex" Alles wrote in a memo seen by Reuters.

-The Transportation Security Administration, responsible for airport security screening, said its rate of unscheduled absences rose to 5.6 percent on Saturday from 3.3 percent a year ago but that security standards have not been compromised.
+The Transportation Security Administration (TSA), responsible for airport security screening, said its rate of unscheduled absences rose to 5.6 percent on Saturday from 3.3 percent a year ago but that security standards have not been compromised.

-The Federal Aviation Administration, which oversees air traffic controllers, said on Saturday it had seen no unusual rates of sick leave among its air traffic controllers and no disruptions to air traffic control operations.
+The FAA, which oversees air traffic controllers, said on Saturday it had seen no unusual rates of sick leave among its controllers and no disruptions to air traffic control operations.

 Trump is considering a possible national emergency declaration that would end the shutdown and allow him to obtain his wall funding by circumventing Congress.
-But on Friday, he said he would not take such a step "right now".
+But on Saturday, he told Fox News' Jeanine Pirro that he would rather Democrats take action, adding that he was waiting at the White House ready to cut a deal.

-"Democrats should come back to Washington and work to end the Shutdown, while at the same time ending the horrible humanitarian crisis at our Southern Border.
-I am in the White House waiting for you!" he tweeted.
+"I want to give them a chance to see if they can act responsibly," Trump said, calling the situation at the nation's southern border a "humanitarian crisis."

-Trump also urged his 57.2 million Twitter followers to contact Democratic lawmakers and "Tell them to get it done!"
+"They think it's politics.
+I think it's bad politics.
+This country wants to have protection at the border," Trump said.

 Democrats, who call a wall an ineffective, outdated answer to a complex problem, have passed several bills in the House of Representatives to reopen the government without funding for Trump's barrier.
 But the legislation has been ignored by the Republican-controlled Senate.

-Trump originally pledged Mexico would pay for the wall, which he says is needed to stem the flow of illegal immigrants and drugs.
+Trump originally promised Mexico would pay for the wall, which he says is needed to stem the flow of illegal immigrants and drugs.
 But Mexico has refused.

 U.S. government departments including the Treasury, Energy, Commerce and State departments, shut down when funding lapsed on Dec.
-22. Funding for other portions of the government, including the Department of Defense and Congress, was approved, allowing them to continue regular operations.
+22. Funding for other portions of the government, including Congress and the Department of Defense, was approved, allowing them to continue regular operations.

 Trump has repeatedly described the situation at the Mexico border as a "humanitarian crisis" as speculation has increased this week that he would circumvent Congress to begin building his signature wall - a move that would be sure to draw a court challenge from Democrats who say the barrier would be barbaric and ineffective.